DillonOpperman/studysync-backend/README.md

 This is not the full readme for the finished application, once this project is finsihed, I will give a updated version.

+Note: When building it into Docker, most common issues were with the versions of Torch, Transformers, and Flask.
+I suggest building it to ensure that the reqiurements.txt is functional.